schuppeste/Cerbogx-socket-switcher/README.md

 Active: Enable or Disable Device
 Min: Voltage to switch off Switch (Hystherese)
 Max: Voltage to switch on Switch (Hystherese)
 Invert: OnOff: switch off at max Voltage, Switch on at min Voltage...
-OffON switch Off at min Voltage, switch on at max Voltage
+OffOn switch, Off at min Voltage, switch on at max Voltage
 delon: On Delay in Minutes
 deloff: Off Delay in Minutes
-depon: Depency On  (id (Pos Number in List)0-9) Change state only if Device Id is on
+depon: Needed On  (id (Pos Number in List)0-9) Change state only if Device Id is on
-depoff: Depency Off  (id (Pos Number in List)) Change state only if Device Id is off
+depoff: Needed Off  (id (Pos Number in List)) Change state only if Device Id is off
 ontime: switch on Time
 offtime: switch off Time
 itime: change on/off in Between or not Between